ozontech/file.d/plugin/output/clickhouse/README.md

 * IPv4, IPv6
 * LowCardinality(String)
 * Array(String)

 If you need more types, please, create an issue.

 <br>

 **`strict_types`** *`bool`* *`default=true`*

-If true, file.d will fail when types are mismatched.
+If true, file.d fails when types are mismatched.

 If false, file.d will cast any JSON type to the column type.